LangilleLab/microbiome_helper/README.md

         echo "pick_otus:threads 4" >> ucrss_smr_suma_params.txt

-7. Run the entire qiime open reference picking pipeline using 4 threads with the new sortmerna (for reference picking) and sumaclust (for de novo otu picking).
+7. Run the entire qiime open reference picking pipeline with the new sortmerna (for reference picking) and sumaclust (for de novo otu picking).
 This does reference picking first, then subsamples failure sequences, de-novo otu picks failures, ref picks against de novo otus, and de-novo picks again any left over failures.
 Note: the last de-novo picking step may have to be skipped if there are too many sequences by adding the option `--suppress_step4`.
-Note: May want to change the subsampling percentage to a higher amount from the default -s 0.001 to -s 0.01 (e.g 1% of the failures) or -s 0.1 (e.g. 10% of the failures)
+Note: You may want to change the subsampling percentage to a higher amount from the default -s 0.001 to -s 0.01 (e.g 1% of the failures) or -s 0.1 (e.g. 10% of the failures) (~24 hours)

-        pick_open_reference_otus.py -i $PWD/combined_fasta/combined_seqs.fna -o $PWD/ucrss_sortmerna_sumaclust/ -p $PWD/ucrss_smr_suma_params.txt -m sortmerna_sumaclust -s 0.1 -v
+        pick_open_reference_otus.py -i $PWD/combined_fasta/combined_seqs.fna -o $PWD/ucrss_sortmerna_sumaclust/ -p $PWD/ucrss_smr_suma_params.txt -m sortmerna_sumaclust -s 0.1 --suppress_step4 -v

 8. Normalize OTU table to same sample depth (e.g. in this case 35566 sequences, but this value will depend on your OTU table)